Emeli Sandé: Personal life

 In January 2012, Sandé confirmed that she was engaged to her then unidentified boyfriend of seven years.
 Her boyfriend had requested not to be identified and Sandé said that he was not in the music industry but was a scientist.
 Sandé's fiancé was revealed as marine biologist Adam Gouraguine when the pair married in his home nation of Montenegro on 15 September 2012.
 Sandé said she would legally take his name, but would still be known professionally as Emeli Sandé.
 In November 2014, Sandé revealed that the couple had divorced after two years.

 Sandé was appointed Member of the Order of the British Empire (MBE) in the 2017 Birthday Honours for services to music.

 On 23 May 2019, it was announced that Sandé has been appointed as the new chancellor of the University of Sunderland.

 On 31 March 2022, Sandé confirmed in an interview with Metro that she was in a relationship with an unidentified female classical pianist.
 When asked if this means she is bisexual, she responded, "I'm not sure what I identify as but I guess so.
 I just feel like I should fall in love with whoever I fall in love with."
 In September 2022, Sandé announced her engagement to her partner, classical pianist Yoana Karemova.
 In November 2023, Sandé announced that the two had postponed their wedding due to Sandé being busy with her upcoming album and the related tour dates.
+Sandé and Karemova ended their relationship in summer 2025.